 A West German glider pilot is claiming world speed and distance records for an eleven hundred kilometre flight over the deserts of central Australia.

-A West German glider pilot is claiming world speed and distance records for an eleven hundred kilometre flight over the deserts of central Australia.
+Background: A West German glider pilot is claiming world speed and distance records for an eleven hundred kilometre flight over the deserts of central Australia.
 Hans Werner Grosse flew his triangular course on the third of January, from the world famous, Alice Springs.

 SYNOPSIS: The German ace flies a fibreglass ASW 17 glider.
 Its wing span is nineteen metres and it weighs six hundred and thirty kilograms.

 Fifty-six-year-old Hans Werner Grosse is a former fighter pilot who has been flying in Australia for the past four summers.
 Temperatures of about forty-two degrees provide the thermal conditions for excellent gliding.

 Grosse set a one thousand kilometre triangular course record last year flying at an average one hundred and nine kilometres an hour, this time he was going to do better.